How to Restrict URL Access in NGINX

-Sometimes you may need to limit access to URL on your website.
+Sometimes you need to limit access to one or more URLs on your website.
+This is especially true if you find bots requesting URLs that do not exist on your website, as it can bring down your server.
+There are several ways to block URL access on NGINX server.
 In this article, we will look at how to restrict access to URL in NGINX.

 How to Restrict Access to URL in NGINX